noahlorinczcomi/MRBEE/README.md

 x2  0.000473 -0.000470  0.005381  1.000000
 81038 SNPs used in correlation matrix estimation
 ```
-and saves the space-delimited file named `R` in the `/newdir` directory.
+and took approximately 10 seconds to run for 1,000,000 SNPs.
+Now, the correlation matrix **R** is saved in a space-delimited file named `R` in the `/newdir` directory.

 ## Performing MR with MRBEE
 Here is an example of how to use MRBEE software for Mendelian Randomization with $m=100$ instrumental variables, $p=2$ exposures, and $q=2$ outcomes with fake generated data.
 We will use the matrix **R** calculated above using **corrMatrix.py** here.